Whole Foods Market Five Forces Analysis (Porter’s Model)

 Threat of New Entrants or New Entry (Strong Force)

-Whole Foods Market experiences the strong force of the threat of new entrants or new entry.
+Whole Foods experiences the strong force of the threat of new entrants or new entry.
 This element of the Five Forces analysis model deals with the effect of new firms in the industry.
 In Whole Foods Market’s case, the external factors that contribute to the strong force of the threat of new entrants are as follows:

 1. High ease of doing business (strong force)

-2. Low switching costs (strong force)
+2. Low buyer switching costs (strong force)

 3. Moderate cost of doing business (moderate force)